Champions League state of play: Who has qualified from group stage and when is draw for knockout rounds?

 When are the last-16 ties?

-The last-16 ties will be split across different weeks, with the first legs taking place on 15-16 February and 22-23 February.
+The last-16 ties will be split across different weeks, with the first legs taking place on February 15-16 and February 22-23.

 Champions League state of play